urbit/urbit.org-reloaded/content/community/grants-and-bounties/cross-platform-desktop-urbit-app.md

 My name is Hunter Miller, and I've been building on the web for 7 years.
 I currently work as a Senior Software Engineer for This Dot building websites and web apps for our clients.
 I'm focused on delivering the best user experience, which takes delicate coordination between back-end and front-end architecture to really achieve near-perfection.
 Throughout my time as a developer I've gained a variety of experience starting at an advertising and design agency, moving to a half a billion dollar e-commerce website, and then on to a high-level contracting and consulting firm.

 You can checkout [my website](https://hmiller.dev/), [LinkedIn](https://www.linkedin.com/in/hunter-miller-dev/), and [Twitter](https://twitter.com/hmillerdev) to see more about me.

+## Milestones

+### Ability to run basic ship features
+1 stars
+Includes start/stop/restart ship, show status, eject ship for hosting, boot new planets, moons, and comets, boot existing planets and comets, act as browser for hosted ships, and ship removal.

+### (Timeboxed) Proof of Concept for Windows
+1 stars
+To include the Windows' user base, the PoC should enable running on Windows either through WSL or some other means.
+Two week timebox to make sure we don't spend too much time here.

+### Urbit Client Beta Release
+4 stars
+Significant testing during this time.
+Cross-platform, include all basic ship features, with no major bugs.
+Renamed to Urbit Client and added to urbit.org as an easy download.

+### Azimuth Integration and Official Release
+4 stars
+Integrating Urbit key generation for easy booting of new planets.
+Adding further refinements to UI, all moderate issues resolved, and documentation for users and contributors.